315+ Telescopes Ranked

 Recommended Product Badge

-The 8SE is a pairing of a decent mount and a decent scope, but the two have a somewhat incompatible relationship.
-It’s worth considering, but better choices do exist.
+In my judgement, the Celestron NexStar 8SE is a pairing of a decent mount and a decent scope, but the two have a somewhat incompatible relationship.
+If you can afford the high price and don’t mind the tediousness of aligning a GoTo system and collimating a Schmidt-Cassegrain, it’s still worth considering, but better choices do exist.

 The Optical Tube Performance